aaron-gh/DINA/README.md

 This will:
 - Detect installed browsers, file managers, and terminals
-- Let you select your preferred applications using arrow keys
+- Let you select your preferred applications by choosing numbers from a simple menu
 - Update keybindings for Super+W (browser), Super+F (file manager), and Super+Return (terminal)
-- Fully accessible with dialog menus for screen reader users
+- Fully accessible text-based interface designed for screen reader users

 ### Building Debian Packages